 For a country that is considerably further back in its human rights track record, the Pride festival is as much of a protest as it is a celebration.
 The existence of the march sends a message to closeted Moldovan kids that there are people like them in the world and a space for them exists!

 You simply MUST see it!

-This festival may not be LGBTQ focused, but it brings together all the things gay people love.
-Music, wine and art, the festival closes summer off with a bang, usually taking place in mid-September.
-Organised by the Cricova winery, it is held on the square in front of Government House in the Chisinau city centre.
+This festival may not be LGBTQ-focused, but it brings together all the things gay people love.
+With music, wine, and art, the festival closes summer off with a bang, usually taking place in mid-September.
+Organized by the Cricova winery, it is held on the square in front of the Government House in the Chisinau city center.

-As well as plenty of opportunities for wine tasting, the programme includes a handicraft fair, exhibitions, art, magic shows, an excursion to the Cricova cellars, a concert and all sorts of delicious traditional dishes to enjoy with your wine.
+As well as plenty of opportunities for wine tasting, the program includes a handicraft fair, exhibitions, art, magic shows, an excursion to the Cricova cellars, a concert, and all sorts of delicious traditional dishes to enjoy with your wine.
 Get all the details about the next Must Fest here.